 The fun starts every Friday night at 6:30 at the Youth Center.
 Anyone in grade 6 through 12 is welcome here for fun games & activities, a great dinner, devotion, and fellowship with friends.
 Come as one or bring friends.
 You belong here!
 Engulf Night opens at 6:30 and closes at 8:30 pm (*during the school year, Engulf Night may not be available if the Friday is a school holiday.)

 The THIRD Saturday of every month from 11 am to 1 o’clock, volunteer women from St. George Island United Methodist Church teach cooking lessons (with fun and creative recipes) to children who want to learn to cook!
-Anyone in grades from kindergarten through fifth grade is welcome to come to any cooking class.
-What we make will also be served for our lunch.
-Take home recipe cards with each class you attend.
-Class and lunch are free.
+Anyone in grades kindergarten through fifth grade is welcome to come to any cooking class.
+What we make will then be served for our lunch together.
+Take home recipe cards from each class you attend.
+The class and lunch are free.

 Children’s Art Classes (‘The Art Box’)

 The SECOND Saturday of every month from 11 am to 1 o’clock, volunteers teach art lessons to any child who wants to be artistic for a few hours!
 Anyone in grades from kindergarten through fifth grade is welcome to come to any art class.
 Lunch will be served.
 Class and lunch are free.

 If you would like to teach or assist a Saturday class, we would love your help!
 Email us here.